 - Safer Skin Light membrane is waterproof, tear-resistant, and tends to hold its hairs in place.

-- Ever Dry 2.0 is a water-shedding treatment the prevents potentially heavy water soakage.
+- Ever Dry 2.0 is a water-shedding treatment that prevents potentially heavy water soakage.

 - S-Glide concoction is applied at the end to give you a lifelong friction-reducing stride.